CoT-Self-Instruct: Building high-quality synthetic prompts for reasoning and non-reasoning tasks: Related Work

-\paragraph{Synthetic Data Selection} Data selection is a critical component for post-training with synthetic data (and for data in general).
+\paragraph{Synthetic data selection} Data selection is a critical component for post-training with synthetic data (and for data in general).
 Previously, LLM training was regarded as largely dependent on the size of available training data \citep{mishra2021cross,wei2021finetuned,wang2022super}.
-More recent work has revealed that training on a smaller yet higher-quality curated set of prompts tends to be more effective in improving models' both instruction following and reasoning capabilities \citep{zhou2024lima,chen2023alpagasus,muennighoff2025s1,ye2025limo}.
-In addition to preprocessing techniques such as deduplication of similar prompts using similarity metrics such as ROUGE-L similarity score \citep{wang2022self} or clustering \citep{chen2023instructzero}, as language models become more powerful, prompt curation can also be facilitated by using LLMs themselves as a quality judge.
+More recent work, however, has revealed that training on a smaller yet higher-quality curated set of instructions tends to be more effective in improving models' both instruction following and reasoning capabilities \citep{zhou2024lima,chen2023alpagasus,muennighoff2025s1,ye2025limo}.
+In addition to preprocessing techniques such as deduplication of similar instructions using similarity metrics such as ROUGE-L similarity score \citep{wang2022self} or clustering \citep{chen2023instructzero}, as language models become more powerful, data curation can also be facilitated by using LLMs themselves as a quality judge.
 Recent work studies employing powerful language models to measure the complexity, diversity and quality of instructions \citep{lu2023instag,chen2023alpagasus,touvron2023llama2,dubey2024llama,li2023self}.
-The success of RLHF for post-training \citep{stiennon2020learning,rafailov2024direct} has attracted more attention to collecting large scale and high quality preference data.
+The success of RLHF for post-training \citep{stiennon2020learning,rafailov2024direct} has attracted more attention to collecting large-scale and high-quality preference data.
 Most work involving preference optimization employs existing methods derived from pretraining and instruction-tuning \citep{touvron2023llama2,muennighoff2025s1}, such as deduplication, clustering, quality classifiers or filtering heuristics.
-Rejecting Instruction Preferences (RIP) \citep{yu2025rip} is a recent method that gives strong performance by leveraging reward models based on the LLM responses to filter prompts.
-For verifiable reasoning tasks, Self-Consistency filtering \citep{prasad2024self} has also been shown to be a high quality curation method by rejecting prompts where LLM solutions show no agreement, as the task is either incorrectly labeled or too difficult.
+Rejecting Instruction Preferences (RIP) \citep{yu2025rip} is a recent effective method that leverages reward model scores assigned to LLM generated responses when filtering out low-quality instructions.
+For verifiable reasoning tasks, Self-Consistency filtering \citep{prasad2024self} has also been shown to be a high-quality curation method by rejecting instructions where LLM solutions show low agreement, which suggests the task is either incorrectly labeled or too difficult.